-- a.
-Evaluate the PICP for DoD supply system materiel and recommend system enhancements as changes to References (o) and (p). - b.
-Resolve inter-Service problems through direct coordination among JPIWG members. - c.
-Find solutions to problems presented to the JPIWG. - d.
-Recommend changes to DoD supply system to the ASD(L&MR), as necessary.
+a.
+Evaluate the ICE reports, supply chain metrics, and reviews conducted in accordance with Reference (an) and physical inventory accuracy, and other physical inventory reviews conducted in accordance with Reference (ai) for DoD supply system materiel and recommend system enhancements as changes to References (k) and (l).

+b.
+Resolve inter-Service problems through direct coordination among JPIWG members.

+c.
+Find solutions to problems presented to the JPIWG.

+d.
+Recommend policy, procedure, or transaction changes to the DoD supply system to the ASD(S), as necessary.